Darren Bailey: Political career

 Bailey, of Xenia, Illinois, was a member of the North Clay Board of Education.
+During his time on the school board, Bailey voted to raise property taxes every time one was proposed.
+In total, Bailey voted to increase property taxes by 81%.

 In a rare victory for candidates supported by Dan Proft's Liberty Principles PAC, Bailey defeated David Reis in the 2018 Republican primary.
 Bailey then defeated Democratic candidate Cynthia Given, the Secretary of the Richland County Democratic Party, by a margin of 76.14% to 23.86%.
-The 109th district at the time, located in the Illinois Wabash Valley, included all of Edwards, Jasper, Richland, Wabash, Wayne, and White counties and parts of Effingham and Lawrence counties.
+The 109th District at the time, located in the Illinois Wabash Valley, included all of Edwards, Jasper, Richland, Wabash, Wayne, and White counties and parts of Effingham and Lawrence counties.

 On July 8, 2019, Bailey announced his intention to run for the Illinois Senate seat being vacated by Dale Righter.
 He won the March 17, 2020, Republican primary.
-Bailey defeated Democratic Party candidate Cynthia Given in the general election.
+Bailey defeated Democratic nominee Cynthia Given in the general election.

 In April 2020, Bailey sued Governor J. B. Pritzker, claiming that the governor's stay-at-home order extension to mitigate effects of the COVID-19 pandemic was unfairly affecting residents of Clay County.
 A judge granted a temporary restraining order against the stay-at-home order, though it only applied to Bailey.
-Pritzker stated he would appeal the order and characterized Bailey's lawsuit as a "cheap political stunt."
+Pritzker stated he would appeal the order and characterized Bailey's lawsuit as a "cheap political stunt".
 On May 20, 2020, the Illinois House voted 81–27 to remove Bailey from its session for refusing to wear a mask.
 The following day, Bailey attended the House wearing a face mask as required by the rules.

-On February 22, 2021, Bailey announced his candidacy for governor of Illinois in the 2022 gubernatorial election.
-On December 13, 2021, Bailey announced that his running mate for Lieutenant Governor would be former WLS-AM 890 talk radio host Stephanie Trussell.
-Three days before the primary, he appeared at a rally with Donald Trump and he received his endorsement.
+On February 22, 2021, Bailey announced his candidacy for governor in 2022.
+On December 13, 2021, Bailey announced that his running mate for lieutenant governor would be former WLS-AM 890 talk radio host Stephanie Trussell.
+Three days before the primary, Bailey appeared at a rally with Donald Trump and received his endorsement.

-Bailey won the primary by a large margin, receiving 57.7% of the vote and winning every county except two.
+Bailey won the primary by a large margin, receiving 57.7% of the vote and winning all but two counties.

 Before a campaign appearance on July 4, 2022, in the wake of the Highland Park Parade Shooting, Bailey stated on a livestream "The shooter is still at large, so let's pray for justice to prevail, and then let's move on and let's celebrate - celebrate the independence of this nation".
 He received backlash for his statement and later apologized.
-For his gubernatorial campaign, Bailey has received more than $50M in support from cardboard box businessman Dick Uihlein.
+For his gubernatorial campaign, Bailey received more than $50M in support from businessman Dick Uihlein.

+Bailey ended up losing to incumbent J.B.
+Pritzker by a margin of 12.5 percentage points.
+Despite his loss, Bailey improved upon Bruce Rauner's 2018 performance by around 4% and flipped four counties that Pritzker had won in 2018.
+Bailey also outperformed his polling aggregate by 3.7%.